JJ talks about her new living situation and how she gets along with her roommates.

-Todd: No, I am actually
+Todd: No, I am actually.
+Thanks a lot, JJ.

 This is the best living arrangement I've ever had.